TritonDataCenter/node-cueball/README.md

   - `connection` -- Object, the actual connection (as returned by the `constructor` given to `new ConnectionPool()`)

-Returns either `undefined` (if the callback was called immediately), or a "waiter handle", which is an Object having a `cancel()` method.
+Returns a "waiter handle", which is an Object having a `cancel()` method.
 The `cancel()` method may be called at any time up to when the `callback` is run, to cancel the request to the pool and relinquish any queue positions held.

 When a client is done with a connection, they must call `handle.release()` to return it to the pool.
 All event handlers should be disconnected from the `connection` prior to calling `release()`.

+Calling `claim()` on a Pool that is in the "stopping", "stopped" or "failed" states will result in the callback being called with an error on the next run of the event loop.

 ### `ConnectionPool#claimSync()`

 Claims a connection from the pool, only if an idle one is immediately available.
 Otherwise, throws an Error.
+Always throws an Error if called on a Pool that is "stopping", "stopped" or "failed".

 Returns an Object with keys:
  - `handle` -- Object, handle to be used to release the connection